ftttank/ftttank.github.io/content/authors/MingFei_Han/_index.md

 title: MingFei Han
 university: University of Science and Technology of China
 user_groups:
-- Undergraduate Students
+- Graduate Students
 - null
-weight: 810
+weight: 100
 ---

 He is working on embodiment learning and vision-text multimodal learning.
 Especially, he is interested in boosting robots with human videos from web.